matheus-pn/wlang/README.md

 ```

 The code above would then transpile to human readable C99 and be statically linked.
+Memory would be managed by the runtime.
+(Probably refcounted).
 Something like:
 ```c
 #include "wlang/runtime.h"